 Structure: (Author 1 Surname and Author 2 Surname Page(s))

-Example: Schultebraucks et al. have studied how traumatic films induce a “biological stress response” (653).
+Example: Katharina Schultebraucks and colleagues have studied how traumatic films induce a “biological stress response” (653).

 Example: Traumatic films are known to induce biological signs of stress (Schultebraucks et al. 653).